william-lawrence/math-and-ruby/problems/problem_1/problem_1_post.md

 ## Breaking it down.

 This problem is basically saying that we need to do a few things.
 First, we need to find all the numbers from 1-999 that are multiples of 3 or 5.
 Then, we need to sum all those numbers together.
 This is a pretty straightforward problem.
 Let's see what we can do.

+## Some Math

+There isn't a lot of cool math that we can use here, but there is a cool property for numbers that are multiples of three.
+For a given integer, if the sum of the digits are divisible by 3, the integer itself is also divisible by 3.

 ## Attempt One: Iterative Approach